adrianlois/PS-ActiveDirectory-AzureAD-O365/README.md

 - Remote Code Execution Options.
 Execute commands remotely on a Domain Controller using: WMI, WinRM, PowerShell (WMI), PowerShell Remoting.

 #### 25.Get-Properties-By-Email
-- Get a user's ownership information from the domain email.
+- Get a user properties information from the domain email.
 And get from an array of emails.